elys-network/bindings/contracts/trade-shield-contract/front_end_script/README.md

 );
 ```

-### 7. cancelMarginOrder(order_id)
+### 7. cancelPerpetualOrder(order_id)

-This function allows you to cancel a margin order by sending a transaction to the CosmWasm contract.
+This function allows you to cancel a perpetual order by sending a transaction to the CosmWasm contract.

 #### Parameters